-Read the full story at PC Magazine.
+Read the full article at The Conversation.

-Read the full story at IEEE XPlore Innovation Spotlight.
+Read the full story on Futurity.

-Read the full story on the UCI Engineering website.
+Read the full story on Wired.

 Three students from UCI’s Donald Bren School of Information and Computer Sciences (ICS) have been awarded a National Science Foundation (NSF) Graduate Research Fellowship: Thanasi Bakis, Pratyush Muthukumar and Samuel Showalter.
 Two additional ICS students, Mikaela Nishida and Hayden Freedman, received an honorable mention.[Read more…]